lemiorhan/grand-unified-divisibility-rule/README.md

-# Grand Unified Divisibility Rule: Lemi's Equation
+# Grand Unified Divisibility Rule: The Lemi's Formula

-Divisibility rules are fast and simple calculations to help you to determine whether a given integer is divisible by another integer without performing the division, usually by examining its digits in your head.
+`Divisibility rules` are fast and simple calculations to help you to determine whether a given integer is divisible by another integer without performing the division, usually by examining its digits in your head.

 Every kid learn divisibility rules of one-digit numbers, usually at primary school.
 Knowing these practical tricks increase your speed at solving mathematical problems.
-Therefore divisibility rules could be most recognized shortcuts people use in calculations in all around the world.
+Therefore, divisibility rules could be most recognized shortcuts people use in calculations in all around the world.

-Let’s remember the first well-known divisibility rules.
+[Lemi Orhan Ergin](https://www.linkedin.com/in/lemiorhan/) identified a unified divisibility rule for all numbers in 1997 while he was at high school.
+This document explains the root formula where each divisibility rule derives from.

+# History

+When I was at high school in Turkey in 1997, I decided to investigate an algorithm for detecting prime numbers as a maths project.
+Since prime numbers are the numbers only divided by one and itself, I started to understand the divisibility rules of first few prime numbers, 5, 7, 11, 13, 17 and 19.
+I thought that If I understand the logic behind these rules, I can find a common algorithm and detect prime numbers with that algorithm.

+I had no computers at that time.
+With a basic calculator, I did thousands of calculations.
+At some point I figured out that divisibility rule of 2 is similar to divisibility rule of 12, and 22, and 32, etc. Interestingly divisibility rule of 3 is also similar to divisibility rule of 13, 23, etc. Then I had an eureca! moment.
+Clearly the divisibility rules are very similar among numbers sharing same ones place digit.
+For instance, divisibility rule of 6 is very similar to divisibility rule of 45732360346.
+Around 1997,

+Afters working months spending hundreds of hours with my calculator, I found one single formula covering all possible known divisibility rules.
+I documented everything with my very-amateur words to a paper, put it to an envelope and sent it to [TUBITAK](https://en.wikipedia.org/wiki/Scientific_and_Technological_Research_Council_of_Turkey) as a Math Project by my own.
+Nothing happened of course.
+I had no expectations, since it was very poorly written with no academic background, and I was just a high school kid working alone.

+After 24 years, in 2021, I remembered old good days of divisibility rules.
+I found my papers and wrote a [simple program](https://github.com/lemiorhan/grand-unified-divisibility-rules) for validating my findings.
+Guess the result: It works!

+If you are here reading my words, thanks for your interest!
+As of 2021, [I am a software crafter](https://www.linkedin.com/in/lemiorhan/) living in Istanbul.
+I am the co-founder of [Craftgate, the cloud based payment gateway](https://www.craftgate.io).
+I am neither a mathematician, not an academician.
+This post is not an academic paper too.
+However, it contains a true story of my passion and my amateur findings about Grand Unified Divisibility Rule.
+I already give the formula my name, `The Lemi's Formula`.

+# Terminology

+* `Ones place digit` is the last digit of a number.
+For instance, for number 5632, ones place digit is 2.
+* `Remaining digits` is the number containing all the digits except the last digit.
+For instance, for number 5632, the remaining digits is 563.
+* `Coefficient` is a numerical or constant quantity placed before and multiplying the variable in an algebraic expression.
-A little note about terminology here. `Dividend` is the number that is to be divided by the divisor. `Divisor` is the factor that divides the dividend. `Quotient` is the result of the division. `Remainder` is the number that is left after division.
-For instance for the division 75 / 20, 75 is the dividend, 20 is the divisor, 3 is the quotient and 15 is the remainder.
+* `Dividend` is the number that is to be divided by the divisor.
+For instance for the division 75 / 20, 75 is the dividend.
+* `Divisor` is the factor that divides the dividend.
+For instance for the division 75 / 20, 20 is the divisor.
+* `Quotient` is the result of the division.
+For instance for the division 75 / 20, 3 is the quotient.
+* `Remainder` is the number that is left after division.
+For instance for the division 75 / 20, 15 is the remainder.

-# A. Practical Divisibilty Rules for One-Digit Numbers
+# Practical Divisibility Rules for One-Digit Numbers

-The followings are the ones what we learned in the days of primary school.
+Before starting with my findings, let's look at some common well-known divisibility rules that we usually learn in the days of primary school.

 ### Divisible by 2
 A number is even or a number whose last digit is an even number i.e. 0, 2, 4, 6, and 8.